EPCor/Koa-service/README.md

-# Koa service
+# Koa Engineering Configuration

+A boilerplate for Koa Web application

-This project uses ES module by default, if you want to use CommonJs module you can switch to the `cjs` branch.
+This default `master` branch uses ES module, if you want to use CommonJs module you can switch to the `cjs` branch.`

 * Framework: `koa`
 * Process manager: `pm2`